Open menu

 • Again, these algorithms are tweaked regularly so the above items many not be accurate at the time you are viewing this.
 Please see the resources below for more up to date documents.

-Resources for Off-Label Hybrid Closed Loop (HCL)
+Resources for Off-Label DIY AID

 Please note that any off-label hybrid closed loop algorithm may be updated and revised at any time, eg. tweaks, new features etc.